LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 [^emacs-gui]: For example, if you are using X forwarding, Emacs can detect the ability to open a GUI for you.
 [^shorter-letter]: Well, the `nw` in `-nw` stands for no window, but Emacs takes it much more dramatically.
 [^violent]: Don't ask why Emacs has such violent terms.
 There's no keyboard-related excuse for that one.
+[^css]: CSS is used to specify the design for websites, and it works in Atom, too.
+[^javascript]: JavaScript[^java] is the language of the web.
+It makes web pages interactive!
+[^java]: JavaScript should never, ever be confused with Java.
+They are very different.
+[^rich]: Just don't expect to get rich.
+[^fret]: Please, please don't fret.
+It'll be OK.
+Just keep a-readin', friend.